lyudad/holidays_bakend/README.md

 ORM used is [TypeORM](https://typeorm.io/#/)

 DATABASE used is [MySQL2](https://github.com/sidorares/node-mysql2#readme)
->NB! should be installed separately
+>NB!
+DATABASE should be installed separately and running at the specified host:port

 ## ENVIRONMENT

-env variables can be configured in root `.env` file:
+env variables should be configured in root `.env` file:

 ```
-// app exposed port and mode development | production
+// app port and running mode: <development | production>
 PORT=3030
 NODE_ENV=development